HatemHosam/DTS-Net/README.md

 Numpy '1.19.5' <br />

 NYU depth V2 groudtruth depth maps and semantic segmentation maps are saved in custom formats for easier use with the provided code, they are available at this link: https://drive.google.com/drive/u/2/folders/1tviXcOM7ToxNjL1CbztsxVqs70l6adqY <br />

+if you use this paper, please cite this paper:
+H. Ibrahem, A. Salem, and H.-S. Kang, “DTS-Net: Depth-to-Space Networks for Fast and Accurate Semantic Object Segmentation,” Sensors, vol. 22, no. 1, p.
+337, Jan.
+2022, doi: 10.3390/s22010337.